engaboda/duplicate-row/README.md

 # duplicate-row
-duplicate row in change form
+duplicate row in django admin dashboard in (change form)